 Ikarini (Master of Development Studies graduate 2012) started working on Development projects in Indonesia with her background in Psychology, but found completing her Masters at Melbourne gave her more specialist skills to move her career forward.

 "Student life in Melbourne was amazing.
-Melbourne uni provides high technology facilities to increase students' learning experience.
+The University of Melbourne provides high technology facilities to increase students' learning experience.
 It has lots of social clubs that helped me to overcome feeling home sick while I was studying in Melbourne."

 Thi Thu Ha